Higher homotopy normalities in topological groups: Category of topological monoids and -maps

 \section{Category of topological monoids and $A_n$-maps}

-We begin with recalling the construction of the topological category of topological monoids and $A_n$-maps introduced in \cite[Section 4]{MR3491849}.
+We begin by recalling the construction of the topologically enriched category of topological monoids and $A_n$-maps introduced in \cite[Section 4]{MR3491849}.
 Proofs will be omitted here.
 Let $[0,\infty]$ be the one point compactification of $[0,\infty)$, which is homeomorphic to the unit interval $[0,1]$.